-Update information in your CRM
+Update the information in your CRM

 In order to be data-driven, you need good data.
-Therefore, you need to update information on your prospects in your CRM, preferably during B2B cold calling.
+Therefore, you need to update the information on your prospects in your CRM, preferably during B2B cold calling.
 By adding new information on your prospects, you will help to build internal knowledge on your buyer personas.

 It cannot be stressed enough: making notes is crucial during B2B cold calling.
 It will help you update information in your CRM without a hassle.
 Moreover, it will make you a better listener!
-Make it a priority to listen what your prospects are saying instead of following your script blindly.
+Make it a priority to listen to what your prospects are saying instead of following your script blindly.
 After all, the best calls are those in which you speak as little as possible.

 Best B2B Cold Calling Tips